Dynamical Boson Stars: Varieties of boson stars

 Either from Noether's theorem or by taking an additional covariant derivative of Eq.~(\ref{MEKG2}), one obtains that the electric current $J^a$ follows a conservation law.
 The spatial integral of the time component of this current, which can be identified with the total charge $Q$, is conserved.
 This charge is proportional to the number of particles, $Q=e\,N$.
 The mass $M$ and the total charge $Q$ can be calculated by associating the asymptotic behavior of the metric with that of Reissner--Nordstr\"{o}m metric,

 which is the unique solution at large distances for a scalar field with compact support.

 We look for a time independent metric by first assuming a harmonically varying scalar field as in Eq.~(\ref{harmonic}).
 We work in spherical coordinates and assume spherical symmetry.
 With a proper gauge choice, the vector potential takes a particularly simple form with only a single, non-trivial component $A_a=\left(A_0(r),0,0,0\right)$.
 This choice implies an everywhere vanishing magnetic field so that the electromagnetic field is purely electric.
-The boundary conditions for the vector potential are obtained by requiring the electric field to vanish at the origin because of regularity, $\partial_r A_0 (r=0) = 0$.
-Because the electromagnetic field depends only on derivatives of the potential, we can use this freedom to set $A_0 (\infty) = 0$~\cite{1989PhLB..227..341J}.
+The boundary conditions for the vector potential are obtained by requiring that the electric field vanishes at the origin because of regularity, $\partial_r A_0 (r=0) = 0$.
+Because the electromagnetic field depends only on derivatives of the potential, we can use this freedom to set $A_0 (\infty) = 0$ \citep{1989PhLB..227..341J}.

-With these conditions, it is possible to find numerical solutions in equilibrium as described in Ref.~\cite{1989PhLB..227..341J}.
-Solutions are found for ${\tilde e}^2 \equiv e^2 M^2_{\rm Planck}/(8\,\pi\,m^2)<1/2$.
-For ${\tilde e}^2 >1/2$ the repulsive Coulomb force is bigger than the gravitational attraction and no solutions are found.
-This bound on the BS charge in terms of its mass ensures that one cannot construct an \emph{ overcharged} BS, in analogy to the overcharged monopoles of Ref.~\cite{Lue:2000qr}.
+With these conditions, it is possible to find numerical solutions in equilibrium as described in \cite{1989PhLB..227..341J}.
+It was shown that bound stable configurations exist only for values of the coupling constant less than or equal to a certain critical value, such that solutions are found for ${\tilde e}^2 \equiv e^2\,M^2_{\mathrm{Planck}}/(8\,\pi\,m^2)<1/2$.
+For ${\tilde e}^2 >1/2$ the repulsive Coulomb force is bigger than the gravitational attraction and no solutions were found, although it has been shown recently that, due to the binding energy, solutions with ${\tilde e}^2 =1/2$ and even slightly higher are also allowed \citep{2013PhRvD..88b4053P}.
+This bound on the BS charge in terms of its mass ensures that one cannot construct an \emph{ overcharged} BS, in analogy to the overcharged monopoles of \cite{Lue:2000qr}.
 An overcharged monopole is one with more charge than mass and is therefore susceptible to gravitational collapse by accreting sufficient (neutral) mass.
-However, because its charge is higher than its mass, such collapse might lead to an extremal Reissner-Nordstr\"{o}m BH, but BSs do not appear to allow for this possibility.
-Interestingly Ref.~\cite{Sakai:2011wn} finds that if one removes gravity, the obtained Q-balls may have no limit on their charge.
+However, because its charge is higher than its mass, such collapse might lead to an extremal Reissner--Nordstr\"{o}m BH, but BSs do not appear to allow for this possibility.
+Interestingly \cite{Sakai:2011wn} find that if one removes gravity, the obtained Q-balls may have no limit on their charge.